kcajf/notable-zotero-importer/README.md

 The script deletes attachments (but not the metadata) in Zotero once they've been imported, to save space (free Zotero sync tier only offers 300MB).

 Need a zotero api key from https://www.zotero.org/settings/keys.
 Script expects to find `ZOTERO_LIBRARY_ID` and `ZOTERO_API_KEY` environment variables.
+Needs write access since it modifies tags and deletes items.

 I would recommend setting this up to run periodically on your system, or on a server that can sync with your notable directory.